 Welcome to Quasar Expeditions.
 You are a highly valued customer and we look forward to hosting you as our guest.
-This page is designed to make you fully aware of the terms, conditions and policies governing your participation on our Galapagos cruises, Patagonia Overland Safaris and our Ecuador and Peru programs, so that you may enjoy a safe and fulfilling trip of a lifetime.
+This page is designed to make you fully aware of the terms, conditions and policies governing your participation on our Galapagos cruises, Patagonia adventures or Ecuador and Peru tours, so that you may enjoy a safe and fulfilling trip of a lifetime.
 It is also a legal document that requires your careful attention.

-Agreeing to these policies when booking one of our trips creates a contractual relationship between you and Quasar Expeditions.
-After reading this entire Customer Agreement (the “Agreement”), in order for your travel tour package reservation to be completed, you must indicate your acceptance of the terms, conditions & policies found herein by signing and returning Quasar Expedition’s reservation form.
-The policies described herein, in combination with your completed, dated and signed medical and reservation forms along with your invoice and other applicable documents mentioned below, constitute the entire and mutual Agreement which governs the relationship between Quasar Expeditions, an Ecuador based Corporation located at Ponce Carrasco E8-06 y Av.
-Diego de Almagro, Quito, Ecuador with US offices located at 7855 N.W.
-12th Street, Suite 111, Doral, FL 33126 USA, (and its affiliate companies) hereinafter referred to as the “Tour Company” and you, hereinafter referred to as the “Customer”.
+By paying your deposit to book a Quasar Expeditions trip, a contractual relationship is established between you and Quasar Expeditions, in which all Quasar Terms & Conditions apply.
+Quasar’s Terms and Conditions are readily available to the general public by way of a link found on its home page.
+By making this initial deposit, you are indicating your acceptance of these terms, conditions & policies found herein.
+The policies described herein, in combination with your completed, dated and signed medical and reservation forms along with your invoice and other applicable documents mentioned below, constitute the entire and mutual Agreement which governs the relationship between TUMBACO INC. dba Quasar Expeditions, a Florida USA Corporation located at 7855 N.W.
+12th St, Suite 111, Doral, Florida 33126, hereinafter referred to as the “Tour Company” and you, hereinafter referred to as the “Customer”.